Chernoff Information Bottleneck for Covert Quantum Target Sensing: Covert Target Sensing

 Covertness can be defined in different ways \cite{Bash_2017,Gagatsos_2019}, and the most common in the literature is to employ information theoretic quantities.
 Specifically, some works have considered the relative entropy of the probe at the adversary detection point \cite{Tahmasbi_2021}, with respect to a vacuum state transmitter, that ideally in active sensing should gather no information.
-The best performance in the covert tasks is then defined as the optimal probability of error that can be obtained under the constraint of having this relative entropy over a fixed threshold.
-One weakness of this approach is that, while the relative entropy is related to distinguishability, it does not have a direct relation with the probability of detection \cite{Audenaert_2014}.
-Recently Ref.~\cite{Tham_2024} proposed a definition of covertness in which the probability of detection is fixed instead.
-Here we use an approach more similar to the latter.
-We consider a distinguishability quantity, the Chernoff information, that is directly related to the probability of detection, as it gives the rate of asymptotic decay of the probability of error \cite{Nielsen_2013, Audenaert_2007}.
+The best performance in the covert tasks is then defined as the optimal probability of error that can be obtained under the constraint of having this relative entropy under a fixed threshold.
+The relative entropy is related to distinguishability \cite{Audenaert_2014} and sets bounds on the probability of detection \cite{Ogawa_2000, Bullock_2020}.
+Covertness in terms of a fixed probability of detection was formalized in Ref.~\cite{Tham_2024} and previously discussed in \cite{Bash_2017,Gagatsos_2019,Tahmasbi_2021}.

+Here we adapt the latter approach, in particular we measure the performance of Alice and Eve's decision processes via the Chernoff information $\xi$ \cite{Nielsen_2013, Audenaert_2007}, which gives the asymptotic decay rate of the symmetric probability of error $p_{\mathrm{err}} \propto e^{-M\xi}$ in the limit of large repetitions (or large number of modes) $M$.
+We define two Chernoff informations, one for Alice's target sensing task, $\xi^{(A)}$, and another one to measure Eve's ability to spot Alice, $\xi^{(E)}$.
+More details are provided in the End Matter.